Flood Damage Prevention

 Protecting Your Property Before, During and After a Flood

 There are a number of things you can do to help minimize or prevent water damage to your property.
 Follow these tips to help prepare and recover from potentially costly flood damage.
-NOTE: Flood insurance is typically purchased separately from homeowners insurance.
-To learn more about flood insurance, speak with your insurance agent.

 Before the Flood: